 A freehold property means that the owner owns the property as well as the land it’s set on.
 A leasehold however means that you purchase the property but not the land it’s on, someone else owns this.
 You then need to pay the freehold owner annual ground rent, which should be dependent upon the value of the land.
 Leases granted by house builders are usually for very long periods of time, like 250 or 999 years.

-There isn’t only ground rent involved in leasehold properties, there could also be fees charged by the freeholder for the leaseholder to build an extension or re-mortgage the property.
+There isn’t only ground rent involved in leasehold properties, there could also be fees charged by the freeholder for the leaseholder to build an extension or re-house repayments the property.
 Once the lease ends, the property returns to the freeholder.

 How much are ground rents?